weaviate/weaviate-io/developers/weaviate/concepts/vector-index.md

 ![PQ illustrated](./img/pq-illustrated.png "PQ illustrated")

-Small segments (i.e. one segment per dimension) produce a higher recall while larger segments (i.e. one segment per 32 dimensions) have lower recall but also reduced memory usage.
-An important thing to note is that the segments must divide evenly the original vector dimension.
-A good initial choice is to choose one segment per 4 dimensions.

 From the segments a training step occurs where centroids are calculated per segment and stored as a codebook.
 By default Weaviate will cluster each segment into 256 centroids.

 Once this codebook is calculated a vector can now instead be represented by the id of the closest centroid to each of its segments.